 I have a confession; Mrs Cooksfoodgood and I don’t always cook at home; sometimes we order in (especially when our daughter came).
 We became hooked on a Chicagoland favorite, the Chopped Salad.
 While every pizzeria and sandwich shop has their own version, three things are non negotiable; chopped greens, cured meat, and ditalini pasta (Italian for small thimbles).
 Since we moved to Michigan, we have had a massive salad bowl shaped void in our lives.. until now.
-Make it a main with grilled chicken or shrimp.
+Make this Chopped Salad a main with grilled chicken or shrimp.

 - 8 oz Ditalini pasta*